-Assigning each trustee only a portion of the District's schools, helps trustees manage their limited time and increases the likelihood that trustee visits will be effectively dispersed across the District's schools.
+Assigning each trustee only a portion of the District's schools helps trustees manage their limited time and increases the likelihood that trustee visits will be effectively dispersed across the District's schools.
 The purpose of liaison assignments is to enable trustees to attend social functions at the schools, to experience in a focused manner educators and children working and learning together over the school year, to connect with Parent Advisory Committees and to become more familiar with schools and their operation.
 It is not intended that this bylaw will restrict trustees from participating in functions at any other schools in the District or from visiting any other schools in the District.
 It is also recognized that trustees will visit when they are able, they are not obligated to attend on any routine basis.
+In order to ensure that mutually agreeable arrangements can be made, trustees will contact the school principal in advance of all school visits.